 Scientists often theorize that a massive meteorite crash led to the dinosaurs becoming extinct.
 It is believed to have killed all living organisms including plants and animals in ancient times.

-Do you have any interesting or fun facts about meteorites that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about meteorites?
+Share them in the comments below!